AshMcloud/Breathe-Project-One/README.md

 I had a mild snag with working out how to embed images hosted through dropbox and got some answers on [Exclaimer](https://support.exclaimer.com/hc/en-gb/articles/360018586691-How-to-host-an-image-using-Dropbox)

 I have added icons to my headers to give them a little more style [Fontawesome](https://fontawesome.com/)

+I have included a couple of medical articles from that look at the effects of blue light on the brain and also one of breathing techniques.
+[WebMD](https://www.webmd.com/)

+I have also linked to the program [F.lux](https://justgetflux.com/) which does wonders for mitigating the effects of bluelight on scrcens.

+I learnt about meditation in the [London KSD Buddist Monistary](https://london.samye.org/framework/main.php?url=/)